celer-network/goCeler-oss/README.md

 2. Download the [profile.json](./deploy/mainnet/profile.json), [rt_config.json](./deploy/mainnet/rt_config.json) and [channels_xxx.json](./deploy/mainnet/channels_2020_05_08.json) files from [deploy/mainnet](./deploy/mainnet/) to your `$HOME` folder, which is the base location for instructions below.
 Replace `$HOME` with your preferred local path if needed.

 ### Prepare OSP account
 3. Run **`geth account new --keystore . --lightkdf`** to generate a new keystore file, and move it to your OSP server `$HOME` folder as `ks.json`.
 Then fund your newly generated OSP account address some mainnet ETH.

-4. Update the [profile.json](./deploy/mainnet/profile.json) `gateway` field to your Mainnet RPC (eg. https://mainnet.infura.io/v3/xxxxx), `host` filed to the OSP public RPC hostname:port (default rpc port is 10000), `address` field to the OSP ETH address.
+4. Update the [profile.json](./deploy/mainnet/profile.json) `gateway` field to your Mainnet API gateway URL (eg. https://mainnet.infura.io/v3/xxxxx), `host` filed to the OSP public RPC hostname:port (default rpc port is 10000), `address` field to the OSP ETH address.

 5. Setup OSP: Run **`osp-cli -profile $HOME/profile.json -ks $HOME/ks.json -ethpooldeposit -amount [ETH amount] -register -blkdelay 2`** to deposit OSP's ETH into the EthPool contract, and register the OSP as a state channel network router.
    - EthPool is used by OSP to accept ETH open channel requests from peers.
 For example, when node `A` initiates an ETH open channel request with node `B`, node `A` will make channel deposit from its account balance, while node `B` will make deposit from its EthPool balance.
    - As noted in the [CLI Command Reference](./tools/osp-cli/README.md), `amount` is float assuming 18 token decimals.
+   - Unused ETH in the EthPool can be withdrawn through `osp-cli -profile $HOME/profile.json -ks $HOME/ks.json -ethpoolwithdraw -amount [ETH amount]`.
    - `-blkdelay` specifies how many blocks to wait to confirm the on-chain transactions.

 ### Run OSP server